-- Students who have been in close contact with any individual who tested positive for COVID-19 will be quarantined.
+- Unvaccinated students who have been in close contact with any individual who tested positive for COVID-19 are recommended to quarantine.

 - Students are expected to notify PTC if they have been exposed to COVID-19.
-The student must not attend class at PTC until the following conditions have been met:
+The student is discouraged from attending class at PTC until the following conditions have been met:

 - Quarantine for 10 days from the date of last exposure and no symptoms present, Or

-- Be placed on distance learning for the duration of their quarantine.
+- Will be placed on distance learning for the duration of their quarantine.

 - Should avoid public places.

-- Monitor health for fever, cough, and shortness of breath.
+- Should monitor health for fever, cough, and shortness of breath.

 - Students diagnosed with COVID-19 may not visit a school facility until the following criteria are met: